Burn (Hamilton song): Analysis

 Several critics pointed out the apparent meta-references in some of the song's lyrics.

 Writing for The New Yorker, Michael Shulman noted that, "Surely Miranda is poking fun at his own lack of primary sources when it came to dramatizing this moment in the Hamiltons' marriage.
 But in embracing the enigma the song points to the larger problem of women's history: the public records are thinner, the milieu is mostly domestic, and there's more need for speculation.
 What was Eliza really thinking?
 Was burning her letters the only act of personal agency she had left?"

 HuffPost's Elizabeth Logan added that, "It's telling that Eliza refers again and again to Angelica's view on the crisis [of Hamilton's cheating].
 This marriage was never just the two of them."

 Critical reception

 The song received critical acclaim, particularly for Soo's performance.
 Nora Dominick of Entertainment Monthly said that, "the track makes a lasting impact on the Hamilton album as a whole" and that it "is sure to become another classic number from Hamilton, and it's all thanks to Soo and her strong, heartbreaking portrayal of Eliza."

 Writing for The Young Folks, Matt Rice ranked the song #13 out of the album's 46 songs.
-The Odyssey's Bayleigh Reeves ranked the song #8, and BuzzFeed listed it as #3.